apache/flink/docs/ops/deployment/index.zh.md

 framework (e.g. YARN, Kubernetes) to spin up a cluster for each submitted job.
 This cluster is available to that job only.
 When the job finishes, the cluster is torn down and any lingering resources (files, etc) are cleared up.
 This provides better resource isolation, as a misbehaving job can only bring down its own Task Managers.
-In addition, it spreads the load of book-keeping across multiple Flink Masters, as there is one per job.
+In addition, it spreads the load of book-keeping across multiple JobManagers, as there is one per job.
 For these reasons, the *Per-Job* resource allocation model is the preferred mode by many production reasons.